 Bottom line

 Shopping on AliExpress may seem risky at first, but in truth it's a safe marketplace that is owned by the legitimate corporate parent company, Alibaba Group.
-Additionally, AliExpress protects buyers with its Buyer Protection Program and through its payment escrow system.
+Additionally, AliExpress protects buyers from third-party service providers who may try to scam you.

 But much like with other online stores, scams persist.
 Potential shoppers should watch out for common scams and be suspicious when a listing doesn’t seem quite right.
 Take the extra step to read seller reviews and always use safe cybersecurity practices.
 Better yet, consider protecting your identity with one of the best identity theft protection services.